rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 }
 ```

-**Doobie can map the tuple of extracted columns directly into a `case class`**.
+**doobie can map the tuple of extracted columns directly into a `case class`**.
 For now, let's assume that the mapping between the extracted tuple and the properties of the case class must be one-to-one.
 In the last part of the article, we will introduce the type classes that allow the conversion of a tuple into a case class.

 One last thing about selecting information from a table is to add parameters to the query.
 Fortunately, the `sql` interpolator works smoothly with parameters, using the exact mechanism used by Scala native `String` interpolation: